Student Resources: Graduate Study

 General Test: The GRE General Test plays a similar but less important role in graduate admissions than the SAT I plays in undergraduate admissions.
 Information about the test is available online at www.gre.org/cbttest.html.

 Subject Test: The test that matters at many graduate programs is the Subject Test in Mathematics.
 Information about this GRE Subject Test is available online at http://www.ets.org.
-You must register by September 9 to take the Subject Test on October 15, and by October 7 to take the Subject Test on November 12.
+Register by August 22 to take the Subject Test on September 27, and by September 19 to take the Subject Test on October 25.
 Calculus is 50% of the test, algebra is 25%, and other topics (real analysis, discrete math, general topology, geometry, complex variables, probability and statistics, and numerical analysis) are 25%.
 Try the practice test!

-Relative Rankings of Programs: Data collected by the National Academies is available at Assessment of Research-Doctorate Programs.
-US News and World Report rankings may be found at Best Math Graduate Schools and Best Stat Graduate Schools.
+Relative Rankings of Programs: The last time that the National Research Council and National Academy of Science ranked graduate programs was in 1993, so the NRC/NAS math rankings of graduate programs in mathematics is overdue for an update.
+The NRC/NAS stat rankings of graduate programs in statistics also date from 1993.
+(The 93Q ranking is in order of "scholarly quality of program faculty", and the 93E ranking is in order of "program effectiveness in educating research scholars and scientists".)
+A less reliable ranking is published annually by U.S. News and World Report in the print and online editions of Best Graduate Schools.
+Ask Lynne if you wish to borrow a print copy of the 2003 edition.
 The more highly ranked programs generally have more selective admissions, and their graduates tend to get better job offers.
 However, if you know the area of mathematics research that most interests you, it is better to attend a graduate program that is strong in that area rather than a more highly ranked program that is weak in that area.
 The quality of your work in graduate school matters most!

 National Fellowships: Fellowships offered by government organizations for graduate study in the mathematical sciences include National Science Foundation Graduate Fellowships, National Defense Science and Engineering Graduate Fellowship, and National Physical Sciences Consortium Graduate Fellowships.
-The application deadline for NSF graduate fellowships is in early November; the application deadline for NDSEG graduate fellowships is in mid December; and the application deadline for NPSC graduate fellowships is late November.
+The application deadline for NSF graduate fellowships is October 30, 2014; the application deadline for NDSEG graduate fellowships is typically December 20; and the application deadline for NPSC graduate fellowships is typically November 30.